Labor Review Archive Project

-For nearly 100 years, the Minneapolis Labor Review has chronicled the history of the labor movement in the Twin Cities and working families’ continuing struggle for economic and social justice.
+For more than100 years, the Minneapolis Labor Review has chronicled the history of the labor movement in the Twin Cities and working families’ continuing struggle for economic and social justice.

-“The Labor Review Archive is our gift to the community to promote the study of labor history and to help keep that history alive,” said Bill McCarthy, president of the Minneapolis Central Labor Union Council.
+“The Labor Review Archive is our gift to the community to promote the study of labor history and to help keep that history alive,” said Bill McCarthy, president of the then Minneapolis Central Labor Union Council in 2004.
 “We thank the many unions and individuals who have donated to the Labor Review Archive Project to date.”

 Visit www.minneapolisunions.org for the list of Labor Review Archive Project volunteers and donors.